 After you've oohed and ahhed to your heart's content at the sheer height and beauty of Godafoss, it's time to get back on Route 1 (the Ring Road) towards Akureyri and then back down to the Golden Circle.
 Take your time and feel free to pull over as often as you'd like to snap photos of the wild scenery.
 Depending on the time of year, you might see snow-capped mountains, lush greenery or wild horses prancing around.

 We'll make one last stop on the Golden Circle route before going back into Reykjavik: the Secret Lagoon.
 Located in a tiny town called Flúðir, this oasis will be a welcome finish to a long road trip.
 It's cheaper and less crowded than the Blue Lagoon, but no less relaxing and warm!

-If you have time, pay a visit to Perlan (translation: "the pearl"), a massive flower-shaped museum and landmark with exhibitions, a top-class revolving restaurant and an observation deck on top (plus a planetarium opening soon).
+If you have time, pay a visit to Perlan (translation: "the pearl"), a massive flower-shaped museum and landmark with exhibitions, a top-class revolving restaurant and an observation deck on top.
 Perlan Museum opened up in the summer of 2017, with exhibitions centred around geology and other natural sciences.
 It's open every day of the week between 9am and 7pm.

 This futuristic-looking building has quickly become one of the most visited attractions in Reykjavik - and for good reason.
 As part of the Glaciers and Ice Cave exhibit, visitors tour a man-made ice cave that was built inside one of the museum's six hot water tanks.
 Here, you'll learn about the geology of glaciers and what their future holds.
 Tickets are 2,900 ISK (£20) for adults, 1,450 ISK (£10) for teens, and free for kids.